fledge-iot/fledge/docs/91_version_history.rst

 Known Issues
 ~~~~~~~~~~~~

-- **Startup Script**: ``foglamp start`` does not check if the Core microservice has started correctly, hence it may report that "FogLAMP started." when the process has died.
-As a workaround, check with ``foglamp status`` the presence of the FogLAMP microservices.
+- **Startup Script**: ``fledge start`` does not check if the Core microservice has started correctly, hence it may report that "Fledge started." when the process has died.
+As a workaround, check with ``fledge status`` the presence of the Fledge microservices.
-- **Snap Execution on Raspbian**: there is an issue on Raspbian when the FogLAMP snap package is used.
+- **Snap Execution on Raspbian**: there is an issue on Raspbian when the Fledge snap package is used.
 It is an issue with the snap environment, it looks for a shared object to preload on Raspian, but the object is not available.
 As a workaround, a superuser should comment a line in the file */etc/ld.so.preload*.
 Add a ``#`` at the beginning of this line: ``/usr/lib/arm-linux-gnueabihf/libarmmem.so``.
 Save the file and you will be able to immediately use the snap.
-- **OMF Translator North Plugin for FogLAMP Statistics**: in this version the statistics collected by FogLAMP are not sent automatically to the PI System via the OMF Translator plugin, as it is supposed to be.
+- **OMF Translator North Plugin for Fledge Statistics**: in this version the statistics collected by Fledge are not sent automatically to the PI System via the OMF Translator plugin, as it is supposed to be.
 The issue will be fixed in a future release.
-- **Snap installed in an environment with an existing version of PostgreSQL**: the FogLAMP snap does not check if another version of PostgreSQL is available on the machine.
+- **Snap installed in an environment with an existing version of PostgreSQL**: the Fledge snap does not check if another version of PostgreSQL is available on the machine.
 The result may be a conflict between the tailored version of PostgreSQL installed with the snap and the version of PostgreSQL generally available on the machine.
 You can check if PostgreSQL is installed using the command ``sudo dpkg -l | grep 'postgres'``.
 All packages should be removed with ``sudo dpkg --purge <package>``.